 Utilize sustainable packaging

 Packaging is one area of e-commerce that generates a lot of waste.
 From plastic mailers to layers of wrap, most packaging cannot be recycled or isn’t biodegradable, creating waste that sits in a landfill for a few hundred years.
 Swapping your packaging for biodegradable or recyclable poly bags and mailers can help reduce the amount of waste that goes to landfills.
 Packaging made from post-consumer waste is another way to make use of already existing materials.
-EcoEnclose offers a variety of sustainable packaging to suit all your needs.
+EcoEnclose offers a variety of sustainable packaging and packaging materials to suit all your needs.
 Changing to paper tape, biodegradable packing peanuts, and compostable shipping labels are just a few more sustainable packaging options you can consider!

 Offset your carbon footprint

 Carbon offsetting is a way to integrate sustainability into your brand without drastically changing your entire supply chain.
 Every aspect of your business generates carbon emissions in some form or another; consider purchasing carbon offsets for manufacturing or shipping your products, or giving customers the option to do so at checkout.
-Incorporating carbon offsets into your brand is a very easy and practical way to integrate sustainability.
+Incorporating carbon offsets into your brand is a very easy and practical way to integrate sustainable initiatives.

 Implement recycling initiatives

 Recycling programs are also a tried-and-true method of sustainability.
-Lots of large brands have created their own recycling programs to properly dispose of used products and their containers.
+Lots of large brands and retailers have created their own recycling programs to properly dispose of used products and their containers.
 Depending on the nature of your product, it might be hard for consumers to properly recycle it on their own.
 By offering a recycling program, you take the stress away from the consumer and can even encourage them to come shop at your store again by offering a discount when they recycle a product!

 Importance of communication

 Customers want transparency throughout all these processes.
 In an era of social media and cancel culture, it’s important to be as transparent and honest about your sustainability initiatives as possible.
-Clearly documenting your goals, plans, and impact in a way that your customers can understand will help your brand gain loyal and trusting customers.
+Clearly documenting your goals, plans, and impact in a way that your customers can understand will help your brand gain a loyal and trusting customer base.
 Keeping your customers updated on your initiatives will also help them feel like they are part of your brand’s efforts to have a positive impact on the environment.

 How to tell if your communication is effective or not

 Reviews are one of the best ways to tell if your communication efforts are effective.
 Customers will express their joy for a product they love that can also have a positive impact.
 Positive reviews go a long way - social media can work in your favor too, and help your brand gain popularity for what you’re doing for the planet.
-Junip allows customers to read and share reviews for brands all over the world, which can help people trust your sustainability initiatives even more!
+Junip allows customers to read and share reviews for e-commerce brands all over the world, which can help people trust your sustainability initiatives even more!
 Reviews will also help you learn about what you can change, and what your customers are demanding for sustainability.

 Peter Twomey is the co-founder and COO at EcoCart.
 Peter's professional passion is building software solutions that solve problems he experienced-first hand in his time as an entrepreneur.
 In his free time, you can find Peter skateboarding around San Francisco and cleaning up the beach with his dog Butters.